Learn how easy it is to make your own double pie crust recipe in this pie crust baking tutorial!

 - Divide Your Dough UNEVENLY.
 Say what?!
 Yes it’s a double crust.
 But the bottom crust will always need more dough to fill the bottom of your pie pan then the top crust.
 So make one disc slightly larger and make that your bottom crust.

-Step 10 and 11: Add in a tablespoon of ice water one at a time and then stir.
 The amount of water you add will vary depending on the weather (and humidity).
 So add one tablespoon at a time, and then stir together.
 You want the dough to look shaggy but then when you squeeze the dough it should stick together.

-Step 12: If making a double crust, then divide the dough (again a kitchen scale works best for this) and shape into a round disc and wrap in plastic wrap.
+If making a double crust, then divide the dough (again a kitchen scale works best for this) and shape into a round disc and wrap in plastic wrap.
 And refrigerate for at least 30 minutes!

 How To Roll And Crimp Your Pie Dough